 Next, to accept new registration, enable Membership option on your blog.
 In WordPress, this option is available under ‘Setting’ page.

-At the same time, change the default role of the new users.
+At the same time, change the default role of new users.

 Note: Please select the default role as Contributor, if you don’t allow any other user registration and login on your blog.
 But if in case you want both the features available that is normal user registration and guest posting registration then select any other role except Administrator and Contributor.

 Confused?
 Don’t worry.
-Below, I have explained the same with an example.
+Below, I have explained the same as an example.

 On my blog, I allow users to get registered and post a question.
 These users are not allowed to access the dashboard on my blog.